jallanxjallan/onemanairforce/adaptation/scenes/painful_memories.md

 ---
 category: interview
 date: 21 October 1988
-status: expand
+status: synopsis
 title: Painful Memories
 ---

-Cameron tells Muharto of his interview with George Rueneker.
-He cajoles Muharto into telling of the events following the tragedy.
+Cameron tells Muharto of his interview with George Rueneker, and cajoles him into telling of the events following the death of Ining.